 Based on the research conducted above, a training module must be developed and delivered to the India team for every project in a new company or in a new discipline or delivered to a new customer base.
 This may seem too time consuming and unnecessary at first.
 Developers may scoff at this idea thinking they are already experts in their work, and this training is not directly related to their work.
 Americans would highly disagree.
 I have come to know of several offshoring and outsourcing projects that within weeks of appointment were canceled because the India team refused to understand the terminology and exact needs of the client they were servicing in America.

 Soft-skills training is imperative to being able to deliver projects effectively.
 The number one problem many managers identify is improving English fluency.
 Though this may seem like the problem, with those very conversant in English, there are other more advanced aspects of handling the language besides simply talking.
-Major problems I have noticed are: an inability to express technical aspects in everyday English or in terminology understood by the client (some of this can be addressed from the above solutions), an ability to command the language to express the same idea multiple ways, an understanding of concepts like open and close ended questions, paraphrasing, reflective listening, extracting specifics, using "I language", being specific and being able to use inflection in speaking.
+Major problems I have noticed are: an inability to express technical aspects in everyday English or in terminology understood by the client (some of this can be addressed from the above solutions), an ability to command the language to express the same idea multiple ways, an understanding of concepts like open and closed ended questions, paraphrasing, reflective listening, extracting specifics, using "I language", being specific and being able to use inflection in speaking.
 Some of these skills come with practice, while some are cultural-dependent.
-The bottom line is if the America team is unable to understand the India team due to a basic lack of communication; the project suffers, less opportunity to maintain relationships exist and overall the benefit for the American side is lost.
+The bottom line is if the team in America is unable to understand the India team due to a basic lack of communication; the project suffers, less opportunity to maintain relationships exist and overall the benefit for the American side is lost.
 In business terms, this means the American client may discontinue working with the offshore company, finding other alternatives.

 To avoid the mistakes in this article, invest in these suggestions.
 The cost in short term will seem high, but in the long run, your company and team could see longer lasting projects, assignment of more projects and, in the long term, better job security for your team and your company.
 While some may think that these issues are not important as they have not been affected by them please do not let the illusion of this steer you away from understanding its core importance.
 Communication skills are cornerstone to business.
 These skills are challenged all the more when interacting cross-culturally.
 It is important that companies and their employees take this seriously for their own career development as well as company strategic growth.